Yoga Sutra 1.7: Pratyakṣa Anumāna Āgamāḥ Pramāṇāni

 Common Interpretations

-Yoga Sutra 1.7, “Pratyakṣa Anumāna Āgamāḥ Pramāṇāni,” highlights the three sources of valid knowledge, emphasizing their role in achieving a clear and accurate understanding of reality.
-This understanding is crucial for both spiritual and practical applications.
+Yoga Sutra 1.7, “Pratyakṣa Anumāna Āgamāḥ Pramāṇāni,” highlights the three sources of valid knowledge.
+It emphasizes their role in achieving a clear and accurate understanding of reality.
+Therefore, this understanding is crucial for both spiritual and practical applications.

 Subscribe to our newsletter to be of the first to know about special offers, news and events at Vallarta Breeze Yoga!